karlrees/docker_bedrockserver/README.md

 docker exec minecraft rm "/srv/bedrockserver/.AUTOUPDATE"
 ```

-Second, you could disabled auto-updates by setting the `AUTOUPDATE` build argument to `0` when building the docker image (which keeps the .AUTOUPDATE file from being created).
+Second, you could disable auto-updates by setting the `AUTOUPDATE` build argument to `0` when building the docker image (which keeps the .AUTOUPDATE file from being created).
 For instance:

 ```
 docker build --build-arg AUTOUPDATE=0 -t karlrees/docker_bedrockserver:beta .